ADD CONDITION

 Uses and Indications

 This drug is indicated for use as a healthcare personnel handwash to help reduce bacteria that potentially can cause disease.
-It is also indicated for skin wound and general cleansing.
+Additionally, it is indicated for skin wound and general skin cleansing.

 Dosage and Administration